 But the Rangers are working on a pretty incredible modern run of self-generated misery.
 Few franchises have accomplished less with more.
 The Rangers have had more league MVPs than the Yankees the last 30 years, and with what to show for it?

 In October 2010, after all of that insanity, futility and stupidity, against all odds and predictions, contrary to everything this team ever has known, the most improbable thing imaginable happened:

 Leading the 2011 World Series 3 games to 2, with two outs and two strikes, the Rangers were ahead 8-6 and just one pitch away from closing out the Cardinals and winning their first and only championship.
 Normally reliable closer Neftali Feliz had David Freese down to his last strike in the ninth inning, whereupon Freese hit a two-run triple to send the game to extra innings.
-Josh Hamilton dropped a homer past the outfield wall in the tenth to take a one-run lead.
+Josh Hamilton dropped a dinger past the outfield wall in the tenth to take a one-run lead.
 Down two strikes with two out, the Rangers again were in ideal position to win the World Series.
 Instead, the Cards' Lance Berkman slapped an RBI single off Scott Feldman.
 In the bottom of the 11th, Freese hit a walk-off homer in what reporters described as "one of the greatest thrillers in baseball history"--but not for our side.
 Demoralized and defeated before starting Game 7, the result was anticlimactic, almost a foregone conclusion for Rangers fans: a final loss in what may be the closest the Rangers come to a ring in our lifetimes.

 Texas Rangers websites: Official team page and Dallas Morning News